 Some of the Risk Factors for Prostate Cancer Are:

 Age: According to the American Cancer Society, 60% of prostate cancer is diagnosed in men aged 65 and older.
 Therefore, 40% of prostate cancers are diagnosed at an earlier age but infrequently before the age of 40.

-Family history: There is an increased risk when immediate family members have the disease.
+Family History: There is an increased risk when immediate family members have the disease.
 Familial prostate cancer develops from a combination of lifestyle factors, shared genes and shared environmental factors.
 Hereditary prostate cancer is caused when genetic changes or mutations are passed down through generations of the same family.
-There is a higher risk of developing prostate cancer if a family member has a BRCA1 or BRCA2 gene mutation (man or woman), or has Lynch Syndrome.
+There is a higher risk of developing prostate cancer if a family member (man or woman) has a BRCA1 or BRCA2 gene mutation, or has Lynch Syndrome.

 Diet: A diet including a lot of red meat and/or high-fat dairy products can put men at a greater risk.